It all started in a garage in Silicon Valley …

 Reinhold Steinbeck, Managing Director of IntoActions, never owned a garage in Silicon Valley.
 However, for over 20 years, he worked in leading positions with Apple and Stanford University in the areas of technology, education, and design.
 It was with Apple and Stanford that he became infused and enthused by the spirit of innovation and entrepreneurial culture of Silicon Valley.

-At Stanford, Reinhold worked closely with the Director of the Stanford Center for Design Research (CDR), Prof. Larry Leifer, one of the founders of Design Thinking.
+At Stanford, Reinhold worked closely with the Director of the Stanford Center for Design Research (CDR), Prof. Larry Leifer, one of the most influential personalities and pioneers of Design Thinking.
 Larry is also a member of the founding team of the Hasso Plattner Institute of Design at Stanford University, also known as the d.school.
 At Apple, Reinhold was part of the Advanced Technology Group (ATG) led by Don Norman, regarded as one of the leading experts in user-centered design.

 Our Core Team